ethereum/consensus-specs/specs/_features/eip7547/p2p-networking.md

 ### The gossip domain: gossipsub

-Some gossip meshes are upgraded in the fork of ePBS to support upgraded types.
+Some gossip meshes are upgraded in the fork for EIP7547 to support upgraded types.

 #### Topics and messages